 This is something that we who live on the coast can share with people from all over, people who may have had no prior cause to give thought to wild fish populations or ocean health.
 It’s an education that visitors to our province can take home, an awareness that can seep into other aspects of life.
 This understanding also fosters empathy and support for the marine resources British Columbians rely on.
 What we share with other people ultimately comes back to us.

-I’ve talked before about conservation and catch and release.
-I also firmly believe that you can be in favour of salmon conservation and at the same time be on board with taking a fish home for the table.
+Conservation is a key part of sport fishing.
+You can be a salmon conservationist and at the same time be on board with taking a fish home for the table.
 The issue doesn’t force you to be all in one camp or all in the other.

 A measured approach, supported by impartial science and facts, is the path to reasonable decision making.
 Usually the best answers to any issue are somewhere in the middle, and not beholden to political motivations.

-There are a multitude of factors that affect the Chinook and other wild salmon populations, and recreational sportfishing is on the low end of the scale: recreational anglers are responsible for a very small percentage of the Chinook catch.
+There are a multitude of factors that affect the Chinook and other wild salmon populations, and recreational sport fishing Vancouver Island is on the low end of the scale: recreational anglers are responsible for a very small percentage of the Chinook catch.